zus2/PyTrain/README.md

 Separate reverse speed limit which can be 0 for eg. trams

+Supports second hub installed with the slave hub program

-To add: broadcast to second hub , headlights control
+To add: headlights control

 Comments welcome, particularly the asynchronous logic and functionality.
 I am a new to Python, Pybricks and Multitasking !